facebook/ThreatExchange/hasher-matcher-actioner/docs/docs/installation/index.md

 ### `organization`

-Use a short string that denotes the organization you work for.
+Use a short string that denotes your organization.
 It may use the name of the organization, or it may not.
 It is used as a part of the name for s3 buckets which are expected to be globally unique.
 Use a short, all-smallcase string without any hyphens or underscores.

 ### `prefix`